jorgefz/ulib/readme.md

 *Find index of maximum*.
-Finds the maximum value in an array, and returns array index of its location.
+Finds the maximum value in an array, and returns its index in the array.
 ```c
 size_t imax = intimax(const int *arr, size_t len)
 ```